MISSION :: To ensure that federal and state education funds contribute to the goal of all students meeting or exceeding rigorous state standards.

 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.

-Below are links pertaining to the State of North Carolina’s implementation of the Elementary and Secondary Education Act of 1965 (reauthorized as the No Child Left Behind Act in 2002).
+Below are links pertaining to the State of North Carolina's implementation of the Elementary and Secondary Education Act of 1965 (reauthorized as Every Student Succeeds Act of 2015).

 - MOA - Title I and Child Nutrition